"From the Warta River to the East River" (1957)

 While the book’s protagonist and characters are fictitious, the reader should be aware that their experiences and the events described are based in truth.

-This Yizkor book, in its entirety, is being professionally translated into English
+This Yizkor book, in its entirety, has been professionally translated into English

 for the FIRST time.